 When you are under stress you may misunderstand other people, send confusing nonverbal signals, and use funny patterns of behavior.

-How often did you feel stressed during a discussion with your friends or colleagues and then say or did something you regretted later?
+How often did you feel stressed during a discussion with your friends or colleagues and then say or do something you regretted later?

 If you improve stress management skills, not only will you avoid these subsequent regrets, but you will also be able to influence the other person you are entering into a conflict.